Project Director: Dr. Roy Hurst

 Supporting Highly-qualified And Responsive Educators

-Project Director: Dr. Karen Smith
+Project Director: Dr. Jan Murdock

 In October 2005, UTPB was awarded a four year grant by the United States Department of Education to prepare highly qualified teachers to work with students with disabilities in linguistically and diverse settings.
 Students who participate in the program receive financial support and experience an intensive preparation program in teacher education resulting in licensure in Special Education and supplemental licensure in English as a Second Language.
 Please visit the Project Share Web site for more information.